SongXia-NYU/minecraft-mod-resourcepack/README.md

 # minecraft-mod-resourcepack
-Creating Reasource Pack for cumstom minecraft mod items
+Creating Reasource Pack for costum minecraft mod items

 File name must be in lowercase